 For instance, a 2016 ATTN article claimed the strains “Green Crack,” “Sour Dream” and “Atomic Northern Lights” can allegedly get you in the mood.
-Yes, these strain names are enticing but where’s the scientific evidence?
+Yes, these strain names are uh, interesting, but where’s the scientific evidence?

-Many articles about this subject point to a 1981 University of Texas study—reported by The New York Times—that shows mice given THC experienced a sudden, short-lived jump in testosterone levels.
+Many articles about this subject point to a 1981 University of Texas study that showed mice given THC experienced a sudden, short-lived jump in testosterone levels.
 But this decades-old study has been refuted.

 Low testosterone can lower sperm count, decrease sex drive and cause hair loss.
 But it’s not the sole culprit behind ED.
 Why does marijuana have a reputation as an aphrodisiac if the research is so muddled?